sunghunbae/decode/README.md

 ## Comparison to Zhang et al. (2017)

-A related C++ source code was published in the supplementary material to the Zhang et al. (2017) paper on the DNA-encoded library
+A related C++ source code was published in the supplementary material to the Zhang et al. (2017) paper on the DNA-encoded library.

 ### Credits